MarcoALuceroVivar/MarcoALuceroVivar/README.md

 Currently working as a Pharmacy Technician 💊

+My current Active Directory lab is a work in progress : )

 <!--
 **MarcoALuceroVivar/MarcoALuceroVivar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.